Boulder Station: Operation and renovations

 Boulder Station was built with room for potential expansions.
-In December 1995, Boulder Station added several new amenities, including an 11-screen movie theater operated by Act III Theatres.
+In December 1995, Boulder Station added several new amenities, including an 11-screen movie theater operated by Act III Theatres, and later by Regal Cinemas.
 Also added was an 8000 sqft child-care facility, and a 3200 sqft video game arcade.
 In response to customer requests, Boulder Station opened an 8000 sqft, 600-seat bingo parlor in June 1996.
 In the late 1990s, Boulder Station launched its Very Important Seniors (VI$) program, offering special discounts to the large number of nearby elderly residents.
 The program subsequently expanded to other Station casinos.
 In 1999, Boulder Station and Sunset Station became the first hotel-casino properties in the Las Vegas Valley to offer pedicab service, transporting customers to and from their cars in the parking lot.

 By April 1999, there were plans to add a 19-story hotel tower to the property, adding an additional 507 rooms.
 Tentative plans for a bowling alley and an expanded food court were approved in December 1999, as an early step towards eventual expansion plans.
 An expansion of the Railhead took place in 2000.
 In 2001, Station Casinos put out a request for proposals on expanding Boulder Station to include a bowling alley, an expansion and renovation of the casino, and the construction of a tunnel that would connect to the valet parking area.
 However, the company stated that such an expansion was not imminent, and that the cost, size and start date were still to be determined.